guihantani/pokestop/README.md

 The design made with CSS has the objective of simulating the UI of Nintendo systems e-shops, like the Switch and Wii.
 Also including background music to better fit the theme.

+Obs.: There is a bug in the mobile version of the site where, when changing categories on the products page, the categories bar sits on top of the page.
+Just clicking the same category that was selected should hide the bar again.

 ## 🖼️ Screenshots

 ![plot](public/images/screenshots/home.png)